 Calamine lotion may be reapplied as often as needed.
-Use caution, however, as it can over-dry the skin.
+Use caution, however, as it can overdry or irritate skin.

 Should you leave it on overnight?

 Calamine lotion spot treatments may be left on acne lesions overnight.
-If your skin is sensitive, though, you may want to wash it off with warm water before bed.
+However, if your skin is sensitive, you may want to wash it off with warm water before bed.

 Can you apply it under makeup?